 There’s also an easy way to check screen time Android.
 Most Android-powered phones will have a native feature that will let you do so.
 If you are curious about how to check screen time on Android do this:

-Go to Settings, then choose Digital Well-Being and Parental Controls.
+Step 1: Go to Settings, then choose Digital Well-Being and Parental Controls.

-Click Show Your Data, and from here, you can see the screen time on an Android device.
+Step 2: Click Show Your Data, and from here, you can see the screen time on an Android device.

 For iPhones, there is a built-in feature that will let you set time limits and change it accordingly.
 There’s no need for a third-party app for this.
 Go to Settings, then choose Screen Time.
 Tap Continue.
 Click This is My Child’s iPhone/iPad.
 Set the start and end times.
 Save the settings and just like that, you have already changed the screen time.

 Parental control software is an app that is downloaded to a master phone (usually a parent’s phone), with other apps either secretly (or not so secretly) downloaded to the target (usually, your children’s) phones.
 The apps then track, monitor and even secretly screenshot or record the target phone’s, with a variety of features to ensure you're kept in the loop of what your children might be doing with their devices.